manojsamanta/stripe-subscription/README.md

 We wrote functions "SingleProduct.Payment.subscribe" and "SingleProduct.Payment.unsubscribe" to toggle the roles between "guest" and "customer" based on Stripe payments.
 These functions are invoked by the Payment controller that interacts with Stripe.

+### Redirection

-Additionally, we created authorization logic so that the customer, after payment, goes back to the link he intended to see (Still needs to be done).
+We created redirection logic so that the customer, after payment, goes back to the link he intended to see (Still needs to be done).

 ### Authorization Setup